nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 Make sure that the new CA certificate with alias `ca_prime` is trusted by all APs and database processes as described in [Verify Domain Certificates](#verify-domain-certificates).

-Add the the new CA certificate to the truststore of every SQL client.
+Add the new CA certificate to the truststore of every SQL client.

 Generate and sign the new server certificates using the new CA certificate chain as described in [Rotate Server Certificates](#rotate-server-certificates).